NACLab/ngc-learn/docs/demonstrations/demo1_gen_models.md

 + `examples/demo1/`: which contains the scripts
 + `examples/data`: which contains a zipped copy of the MNIST database arrays

-## Setting Up and Training A Generative System
+## Setting Up and Training a Generative System

 To start, navigate to the `examples/` directory to access the example/demonstration code and further enter the `examples/data/` sub-folder.
 Unzip the file